 Autoencoder¶

 An autoencoder can be divided in two parts, the encoder and the decoder.
 The encoder compress the representation of an input by running the data through its layers.
-The decoder works like encoder network in reverse.
+The decoder works like the encoder network in reverse.
 It works to recreate the input as closely as possible.
 The training procedure produces at the center of the network a compressed, low dimensional representation that can be decoded to obtain the higher dimensional representation with minimal loss of information between the input and the output.

 Import libraries¶